sahelibasu23/demo-app-using-ghibli-api/notes/YTA.md

 request.send()
 ```
-We've successfully used a GET HTTP request to retrieve (or consume) the API endpoint, which consisted of data in JSON format.
+We've successfully used a `GET HTTP` request to retrieve (or consume) the API endpoint, which consisted of data in JSON format.
 However, we're still stuck in the console - we want to display this data on the front end of the website, which we'll do by modifying the DOM.

 # DISPLAYING THE DATA
 In order to display information on the front end of a site, we'll be working with the DOM, which is actually an API itself that allows JavaScript to communicate with HTML.
 If you have no experience at all with the DOM, I wrote Understanding and Modifying the DOM in JavaScript for DigitalOcean that will clarify what the DOM is and how the DOM differs from HTML source code.

 By the end, our page will consist of a logo image followed by a container with multiple card elements - one for each film.
 Each card will have a heading and a paragraph, that contains the title and description of each film.
-Here's what that looks like, with only essential CSS loaded in:

-If you remember, our index.html just has a root div - <div id="root"> right now.
-We'll access it with getElementById().
+If you remember, our `index.html` just has a root `div - <div id="root">` right now.
+We'll access it with `getElementById()`.
 We can briefly remove all the previous code we've written for now, which we'll add back in just a moment.
 ```
 const app = document.getElementById('root')

 ```

-If you're not 100% positive what getElementById() does, take the above code and console.log(app).
+If you're not 100% positive what `getElementById()` does, take the above code and `console.log(app)`.
 That should help clarify what is actually happening there.

-The first thing in our website is the logo, which is an img element.
-We'll create the image element with createElement().
+The first thing in our website is the logo, which is an `img` element.
+We'll create the image element with `createElement()`.

 ```
 const logo = document.createElement('img')

 ```
-An empty img is no good, so we'll set the src attribute to logo.png.
+An empty `img` is no good, so we'll set the src attribute to `logo.png`.

 ```
 logo.src = 'logo.png'

 ```
-We'll create another element, a div this time, and set the class attribute to container.
+We'll create another element, a `div` this time, and set the class attribute to container.
 ```
 const container = document.createElement('div')
 container.setAttribute('class', 'container')
 ```

 Now we have a logo and a container, and we just need to place them in the website.
-We'll use the appendChild() method to append the logo image and container div to the app root.
+We'll use the `appendChild()` method to append the logo image and container `div` to the app root.
 ```
 app.appendChild(logo)
 app.appendChild(container)